fanlinling1996/fanlinling1996.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year PhD candidate at <a href="https://www.manchester.ac.uk/" style="text-decoration: none;" target="_blank">The University of Manchester (UoM)</a>, UK, specializing in rock physics and fracture mechanics.
-My research integrates numerical modeling and laboratory experiments to examine how mineral veins and mineralized faults influence the dynamic response of fluid-driven ruptures, ranging from hydraulic fractures propagation to injection-induced fault slip.
+My research integrates numerical modeling and laboratory experiments to examine how mineral veins and mineralized faults influence the dynamic response of fluid-driven ruptures, ranging from hydraulic fracture propagation to injection-induced fault slip.
 Before joining UoM, I earned an MEng from <a href="https://en.wikipedia.org/wiki/Central_South_University" style="text-decoration: none;" target="_blank">Central South University</a>, China (2019-2022), and a BEng from <a href="https://en.wikipedia.org/wiki/Jilin University" style="text-decoration: none;" target="_blank">Jilin University</a> (2015-2019).
 During my master’s studies, I investigated tunnelling and soil mechanics, focusing on the permeability of sand conditioned with foam bubbles and bentonite slurry.

 Professional Appointments